EDUCBA Logo

 Conclusion

 It is necessary to choose the right Regression model based on the dependent and independent variables of your data and the dimensionality of the data.
 Before selecting any model, it is necessary to explore data.
-Different evaluation metrics can be used to compare the model’s goodness, like R Squared, Root Mean Square Error, Confusion Matrix, F1 score, etc.
+Various evaluation metrics can compare the goodness of a model, including R Squared, Root Mean Square Error, Confusion Matrix, F1 score, and others.

 Recommended Articles